2024

 You’re dealing with human resources, and if one thing is sure, it is that humans are unpredictable.
 And yes, that goes for you too.

 You heard it countless times and might think it sounds corny, but it is true: never stop learning.
-That especially goes for adaptability skills since human behavior can be so obscure.
+That especially applies to adaptability skills since human behavior can be so obscure.

-No matter if you’re a seasoned HR professional or you’re just starting, there’s always room to get better and also to fail.
+No matter if you’re a seasoned HR professional or just starting out, there’s always room to improve and also to fail.

-People often fool themselves that it gets harder to master cognitive skills as you get older.
+People often fool themselves into thinking that it gets harder to master cognitive skills as they get older.
 But neuroscience research shows otherwise.

-Failure to learn is more often the result of creating and maintaining a bad habit for an average adult.
+Failure to learn often results from creating and maintaining a bad habit for an average adult.

 In HR, how you communicate with employees can change.
 You might be a face-to-face communication expert, but a sudden shift to remote work can nullify everything you thought you knew about communicating.